chadmcinnis/migration_repo_template/README.md

 instance_id_map.json | A json map from legacy Bib Id to the ID of the created FOLIO Instance record.
 Relies on the "ILS Flavour" parameter in the main_bibs.py scripts | To be used in subsequent transformation steps instance_transformation_report.md | A file containing various breakdowns of the transformation.
-Also contains errors to be fixed by the library | Create list of cleaning tasks, mapping refinement item_id_map.json | A json map from legacy Item Id to the ID of the created FOLIO Item record | To be used in subsequent transformation steps items_transformation_report.md | A file containing various breakdowns of the transformation.
+Also contains errors to be fixed by the library | Create list of cleaning tasks, mapping refinement item_id_map.json | A json map from legacy Item Id to the ID of the created FOLIO Item record | To be used in subsequent transformation steps item_transform_errors.tsv | A TSV file with errors and data issues together with the row number or id for the Item | To be used in fixing of data issues items_transformation_report.md | A file containing various breakdowns of the transformation.
 Also contains errors to be fixed by the library | Create list of cleaning tasks, mapping refinement marc_xml_dump.xml | A MARCXML dump of the bib records, with the proper 001:s and 999 fields added | For pre-loading a Discovery system. srs.json | FOLIO SRS records in json format.
 One per row in the file | To be loaded into FOLIO using the batch APIs